 Two years ago I went on the most awkward date of my life.

 Telling you this date was awkward is saying something, because I have had some awkward dates.
 There was the guy who picked me up in a Cambridge, Mass. coffeehouse with an invitation to stroll across Boston.
 “I’m in a band,” he confided.
-It was only when he got outside and started walking that I learned that his primary instrument was the accordion.
-Then there was the time I went for coffee with a guy I’d met through his massive group of friends.
+It was only when he got outside and started walking that I learned that his primary instrument was the accordion. (“My fans!
+My fans!” he yelled, bowing to an appliance store’s window display during our date.)
+There was the time I went for coffee with a guy I’d met through his massive group of friends.
 Four hours in, all of those friends showed up, pulled up chairs and joined the getting-to-know-you conversation.
-But the hands-down winner of the Awkward Award goes to a college boyfriend whose first words to me were “I’m the woman your mother always warned you about.”
-He’s a lawyer now, so I’m going to leave those details to your own sordid imaginations.
+And then there was the college boyfriend I met at our mostly-white school’s attempt at a drag ball.
+We were both serving very bad drag and his first words to me were “I’m the woman your mother always warned you about.”
+(She hadn’t, but after spending the better part of year in that relationship, I remember wishing she had.)*

 What I’m trying to say here is that I know awkward.
 Still, nothing measures up to my September 3, 2007 trip to the museum with the man called Cowboy.
 He was fourteen years my senior and I knew him only from a local bar, where the other patrons referred to him only as “Cowboy.”
 We were meeting at the American Museum of Natural History in New York City on Labor Day morning.
 Thanks to a night of carousing in the city with my friend Beth, I was suffering an immense hangover that day, but I was nursing an unholy crush on the Cowboy, and I thought maybe this outing would rid me of it.
 It didn’t.